ccallawa/alyvix_doc/test_case_building/editor_scripting_panel.rst

 each test case object in the order indicated by the script.

-When Editor is first started with a new test case, there are no scripted elements yet, and thus the scripting panel is empty:
+When Editor is first started with a new test case, there are no scripted elements yet, and thus the scripting panel is empty (the Monitor tab appears once a test case object has been created):

 .. image:: images/ae_empty_script_panel.png
    :class: image-boxshadow